-The term “blue-collar” was first used in a newspaper in Iowa in 1924.
-The colour blue is associated with the jeans or shirts that were often worn as part of the uniform.
-The blue colour helps to hide dirt on uniforms.
-They are a better choice for labour workers than white shirts that are usually worn by office workers.
+An Iowa newspaper first used the term “blue-collar” in 1924.
+Blue is associated with jeans or shirts, which were frequently worn as part of the uniform.
+The blue colour helps uniforms hide dirt.
+They are a better option for labourers than white shirts, which office workers typically wear.

-Many uniforms include embroidery with the name of the company or worker.
-Blue-collar jobs are also often segregated by social status, but this is changing rapidly.
-The average pay for white-collar jobs is reducing while the same for blue-collar jobs is increasing.
-As a result, blue-collar jobs are becoming more well-known and popular.
+Blue-collar jobs are frequently segregated by social status, but this is rapidly changing.
+The average pay for white-collar jobs is decreasing, while it is increasing for blue collar jobs.
+As a result, blue collar jobs are becoming more popular and well-known.

 What are the differences between white-collar and blue-collar jobs?